-With the shift toward natural solutions to modern problems, many people are considering alternative housing options to reduce their carbon footprints.
+With the shift toward natural solutions to modern problems, many people are considering alternative housing options to reduce their carbon footprints or be energy efficient.
 This shift in thinking has pioneered the tiny house movement, but it’s also brought an ancient building material back into focus: cob.
-Also called unburned clay masonry, adobe and puddled clay in the structural context, cob has been used for building homes since prehistoric times and offers a sustainable way to create enduring structures.
+Also called unburned clay masonry, adobe and puddled clay rich soil in the structural context, cob has been used as building materials since prehistoric times and offers a sustainable way to create enduring structures.

 Affordable and good for the environment, cob houses offer an abundance of advantages when you’re looking to create a sustainable space for you and your family.

 So just what is cob anyway, and why a cob house?
 Made from subsoil, fibrous organic materials like straw, water and sometimes lime, eco-friendly cob is an all-natural building material that utilizes low-cost components.
 Cob mixtures vary from area to area due to the subsoil contents, most natural builders also mix cob with sand or clay to create the right consistency for shaping bricks or smoothing out domes.
 Keep in mind that your cob house needs a good roof and factor that into your cob building plans.

 Benefits of Building Homes with Cob

 Though building a cob house is rather labor intensive, your own cob house confers numerous advantages, including an energy-efficient design that’s termite-proof.
 Resistance to fire and seismic activity provides added confidence in the safety of your space, while the material itself has a very low cost for economical building as it comes from natural resources.
 Additionally, since you shape cob materials yourself, you have opportunities to put personal touches on every aspect of your cob house building process by adding sculpted fixtures and detailing.